SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 1. The **prompt** is the part where you type your commands.
 It usually contains the name of the current directory you are in, followed by some kind of sign: `$`, `>`, `:` are the usual ones.
-It can also contain other information, such as in the case of the above image it is also showing the current `conda` environment.
+It can also contain other information, such as in the case of the above image which also shows the current `conda` environment.
 2. The **command** is the actual command you want to execute.
 For example, `ls` or `cd`
 3. The **options** are additional arguments that you can pass to the command.
 For example, `ls -l` or `cd ..`.
 4. The **arguments** are the actual arguments that you pass to the command.
 For example, `ls -l figures` or `cd ..`.